EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

  - NOTE: Apple Search Ads don't really provide a data report, but they send some of the spending data to our MMP so we just rely on that as our source of Spending data for Apple Search Ads

 ### TRANSFORMATION!!!
-This is the meat and potatoes of solving this problem
+This is the meat and potatoes of solving this problem.
+We need to transform the information from each ad network CSV into a single set of column

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzUxNzEwNTcyLC0xMDgwOTM4MTI4XX0=
+eyJoaXN0b3J5IjpbLTU1NTU4Mzc5NSwtMTA4MDkzODEyOF19
 -->